Karolina holds a Masters Degree in psychology from Poland, which she gained in 2003. In 2009, she was awarded a Diploma in Play Therapy.

 After tutoring on two further ABA programmes, Tracey joined

-Rainbow School, an ABA school in London, staying there for 13 years, working her way up to senior supervisor/consultant.
+Rainbow School, an ABA school in London, working her way up to senior supervisor/consultant.

 MEET THE TEAM

-The charity (registration number 1178378) aims to introduce the principles of ABA to those children not yet on their own programmes, as well as being an extra resource for those already familiar to ABA.
-Children can practise social and play skills, and work on specific individual targets determined by ABA professionals (see below) in consultation with parents.
+The charity aims to introduce the principles of Applied Behaviour Analysis (ABA) to those children not yet on their own programmes, as well as being an extra resource for those already familiar to ABA.
+Children can practice social and play skills, and work on specific individual targets determined by ABA professionals (see below) in consultation with parents.
 The club aims to be nurturing, fun and child-centred, and is open to children aged from two to 16 years.
 The club runs from 10am to 12pm for children aged up to 10 and then from 1pm to 3pm for children aged from 11 to 16.

 Focus Surrey's 8th term was scheduled to run from February until June 2020 but was sadly cut short due to the coronavirus pandemic.
-We will be in touch asap to confirm dates for the continuation of Term 8.
+Due to the ongoing rules around social distancing, we have made the decision to start afresh in 2021.
 We hope that you are all keeping safe and healthy and from all of us at Focus Surrey, we look forward to seeing everyone when we finally re-open.

 Saturday ABA Club